top of page

 Marie Skłodowska-Curie Postdoctoral fellow

 I obtained my PhD from the University of Barcelona in 2017, under the supervision of Iñaki Ruiz-Trillo, investigating the origin of multicellularity in animals.
 In the past, I worked with David Weetman at the Liverpool School of Tropical Medicine, studying the evolution of insecticide resistance adaptations in Anopheles mosquitoes.
-Since 2020, I am at the CRG, working on comparative genomics of eukaryotic chromatin.
+Since 2020, I am at the CRG, working on comparative single-cell genomics.

 Iana Kim